Call for Papers

 The IEEE International Conference on Web Services (ICWS) is the flagship conference focusing on innovative Web-based services.
 It is a prime international forum for researchers, academics, businesses, industry, and standard bodies to exchange the latest fundamental advances in the state of the art and practice of Web-based services, identify emerging research topics, and define the future of Web-based services.
 In 2020, we will continue to strive to advance the largest international professional forum on Internet/Web-based services.
 The Proceedings of ICWS is EI indexed.

 From technology foundation perspective, Services Computing (or Service Oriented Computing) has become the default discipline in the modern services industry.
 As a major implementation technology for modernizing services industry, Web-based services are Internet-based programmable application components published using standard interface description languages and universally available via uniform communication protocols.
 The program of ICWS 2020 will continue to feature research and application papers with a wide range of topics, focusing on various aspects of Web-based services.
-ICWS 2020, will take place in Beijing, China on October 19-23, 2020.
+ICWS 2020, will take place virtually on October 18-24, 2020.

 All topics relevant to Internet/Web based services are of interest.
 ICWS 2020 will organize refereed paper reviews in 7 research areas (themes):Services Discovery, Selection and Recommendation